vpenso/scripts/README.md

 Scripts
 -------

-* _git-default-config_ helps users to configure Git.
-Sets user name, mail address, default editor lots of aliases and a global gitignore file.
+* _git-default-config_ sets Git user name, mail address, default editor lots of aliases and a global gitignore file.
+* _git-repos_ maintains a directory structure and coresponding Git remote rpositories.
-* _tmux-default-config_ helps to configure Tmux terminal muliplexer.
+* _tmux-default-config_ helps to configure Tmux terminal multiplexer.
 * _vim-default-config_ helps to install Vundle including a couple of Bundles, and my personal Vim configuration.
 * _vim-cheat_ "What was this key again?"
 Vim cheat sheat.